salsop/terraform-cloud-commit/README.md

 This is a quick example of a workaround to allow Panorama to perform a commit operation after any changes to Panorama Resources.

-:exclamation: As this uses the HTTP Data Source, this commit operation runs on Plans and Apply.
+:exclamation: As this uses the HTTP Data Source, this commit operation runs on `terraform plan`, `terraform apply`, `terraform destory`.
+On `terraform destroy` the commit will not run at the end of the destroy process.

 ## How to use this workaround